 Dr. Cecelia H. Foxley focused on strategic and long-range planning, effective organizational structures, enhanced communication, increased student success, improved academic quality, personnel evaluation, and executive recruitment.

-Cecelia ("Cece") H. Foxley served for over 10 years as commissioner of the Utah System of Higher Education and chief executive officer to the state board of regents.
-She subsequently completed a three-year regents professorship in the educational psychology department at the University of Utah.
-Prior to her appointment to the position of commissioner, she served as the deputy commissioner and the associate commissioner for academic affairs.
-Her institutional experience includes faculty and administrative positions at Utah State University, the University of Iowa, and the University of Minnesota.
-Early in her academic career, she taught honors English at the high school level.
+Foxley served for over 10 years as commissioner of the Utah System of Higher Education and chief executive officer to the State Board of Regents.
+She subsequently completed a three-year Regents Professorship in the educational psychology department at the University of Utah.
+Prior to her appointment to the position of commissioner, she served as the deputy commissioner and associate commissioner for academic affairs.
+Her institutional experience includes faculty and administrative positions at the University of Utah, Utah State University, the University of Iowa, and the University of Minnesota.

-Dr. Foxley earned the PhD in educational psychology with emphases in administration, teaching, research, and counseling from the University of Utah.
-She completed a post doctoral internship with the National Training Laboratories Institute for Applied Behavioral Science.
+Foxley earned her Ph.D. in educational psychology with emphases in administration, teaching, research, and counseling from the University of Utah.
 She holds a BA in English from Utah State University and an MA in English from the University of Utah.